gostevedore/documentation/content/getting-started/configuration/_index.md

 ```

 ### **semantic_version_tags_templates**
-List of templates which define those extra tags to generate when 'semantic_version_tags_enabled' is enabled.
+List of templates that defines the extra tags to generate when 'semantic_version_tags_enabled' is enabled.
 - Default value:
 ```yaml
     semantic_version_tags_templates: